nietaki/nietaki.github.io/awesome.md

 [1Password](https://1password.com/) is the password manager I use ever since I abandoned LastPass after they locked me out of my acount for a day or so.
-It integrates beautifully with OSX and alright with Windows.
-I might consider switching to [Bitwarden](https://bitwarden.com/) at one point in time, but I'm verry happy with it for now.
+It integrates beautifully with OSX, alright with Windows and good enough just in a browser under Linux.

 ### Spotify